GeorgioIO/Sql_northwind_data_analysis_project/README.md

 - **USA Consistency** : The **USA** again show a strong position in sales also when it comes to consistency for her employees over the time.

-- **Nancy Davolio** is the best and most consistent supplier in the database.
+- **Nancy Davolio** is the best and most consistent supplier in the database , in second place comes **Andrew Fuller** also from the USA , and lastly **Margaret Peacock**.

-## 3. What are the top products ranked by total revenue?
+## 3️⃣ What are the top products ranked by total revenue?

-To identify the top products ranked by total revenue , I joined product table with order_details **to calculate total sales per product** , category **To get the category of the product** , i limited the result the ten rows and ordered by total sales.
+To identify the top products ranked by total revenue , I joined product table with order_details **to calculate total sales per product** , category **to get the category of the product** , i limited the result to ten rows and ordered by total sales.

 ```sql
 SELECT